paulHMorud/ChessEngine/README.md

 ```
 java -version
 ```
-- **Maven**: Maven is prefered to build and run the project.
+- **Maven**: Maven is preferred to run the project.
 You can check if Maven is installed with:
 ```
 mvn -version
 ```